simonduquaine/exercice-markdown/markdown_synthaxe.md

 ### **1.3 Blockquotes**

-Pour pouvoir insérer du texte en HTML, il suffit de coller le texte HTML et taper sur TAB
+To be able to insert text in HTML, just paste the HTML text and type on TAB

-Exemple:
+Example:

     <!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01//EN">
     <html>